-This can be a problem at certain dealerships because they will only use factory issued auto parts.
-Many car manufacturers do not offer a complete kit for retail sale like AC Delco does.
+This can be a problem at certain dealerships, because they will only use factory issued auto parts.
+Many car manufacturers don’t offer a complete kit for retail sale like AC Delco.
 The best way for consumers to handle this maintenance service would be to purchase the timing belt kits yourself and bring them to the repair center just paying labor charges for the repair.

 Unfortunately many auto repair centers have policies about bringing in and installing outside or aftermarket parts.
 Some shops would compare this to bringing your own steak to a steakhouse to be cooked.
-But it is worth a try and at least find out if one is available and use this as a negotiating tool when it comes to discussing the bottom line costs of the repairs.
+However, it’s worth a try and at least you’ll find out if one is available.
+Use this as a negotiating tool when discussing the bottom line costs of the repairs.

 Back in the old days they always used a chain for this mechanical connection between the crankshaft and the camshaft.
 In fact many cars today use a chain instead of a belt.
 Some jaded mechanics like me believe that a rubber belt was installed to ensure a return visit to the dealership for recommended maintenance.
 The important thing to remember is if the vehicle is equipped with a timing belt that it will need to be replaced as a maintenance service.